 Health Care Initiative Advisory Board

-The Harvard Business School HCI Advisory Board provides oversight to the Initiative.
-This active group of senior health care professionals from across the globe provides input on the health care curriculum, offers opinions on research direction, supports student placement efforts, and assists in promoting the Health Care Initiative.
+This active group of senior health care professionals from across the globe provides insight on the health care curriculum, offers opinions on research direction, supports student placement efforts, and assists in promoting the Health Care Initiative.